kubernetes-sigs/external-dns/docs/faq.md

 To do this with ExternalDNS you can use the `--annotation-filter` to specifically tie an instance of ExternalDNS to an instance of a ingress controller.
-Let's assume you have two ingress controllers `nginx-internal` and `nginx-external` then you can start two ExternalDNS providers one with `--annotation-filter=kubernetes.io/ingress.class=nginx-internal` and one with `--annotation-filter=kubernetes.io/ingress.class=nginx-external`.
+Let's assume you have two ingress controllers `nginx-internal` and `nginx-external` then you can start two ExternalDNS providers one with `--annotation-filter=kubernetes.io/ingress.class in (nginx-internal)` and one with `--annotation-filter=kubernetes.io/ingress.class in (nginx-external)`.

 ### Can external-dns manage(add/remove) records in a hosted zone which is setup in different AWS account?